The Wildfire division assists neighborhoods in becoming Fire Adapted Communities

 During the 2011 Labor Day wildfires, approximately 7,000 acres burned in Travis County, destroying 57 homes.
 In Bastrop County, the wildfires caused the largest per-capita loss in the nation’s history with wildfire consuming 34,000 acres and 1,700 homes.

-The Austin Fire Department is excited to embark on a pilot project together with leaders in research and industry to explore the feasibility of the use of robotics in real-time emergency incident management.
-Our goal is ultimately to enhance firefighter safety and the effectiveness of the emergency response capabilities we provide to our citizens.
-Meet the team.
+The Austin Fire Department is excited to embark on a pilot project together with leaders in research and innovation to explore the feasibility of the use of robotics in real-time emergency incident management.
+Our goal is to ultimately enhance firefighter safety and the effectiveness of the emergency response capabilities we provide to our citizens.

 The Wildfire division mitigates risk through fuel (vegetation) management by following the National Cohesive Strategy in restoring and maintaining resilient landscapes.